Origins

 The simpler the better, since the holes on the base represent a point of difficulty, each one of them implies a retraction and a start of printing that may not stick.

-If we can make it rounded it will be an advantage, because the stresses tend to accumulate in the corners and we have a better chance of them lifting.
+If we can make it rounded it will be an advantage, because the stresses tend to accumulate in the corners and we have a better chance of them lifting. - Supports.

 Better to avoid them.
 As it is.
 They are essential?
 In that case minimize them.

 The supports imply a greater use of material and time, which is why they are not profitable, in addition, they are usually fragile, which is why they represent a % of failed 3D prints.
 They can leave marks, which worsen repeatability.
-And, as if that were not enough, then you have to remove them, which also involves a cost in labor.
+And, as if that were not enough, then you have to remove them, which also involves a cost in labor. - Thin walls.

-• "Islands" involving retraction.
+At least twice the width of the nozzle is recommended.
+They can be a problem since structurally they do not resist much and can become deformed during the 3D printing itself.
+The thin and large walls, better to avoid them. - "Islands" involving retraction.
 Pieces with a finish similar to "Voronoi" can be a problem, since in each layer we find dozens of islands, which require a retraction, what if a print has hundreds of layers, with dozens of islands, and we want to print it thousands of times? what are we up against?
 The answer is millions of retractions.
 Every time we do a retraction, the head moves the material back, and then moves forward.
 This can crush and deform the material, worsening the finish, and even causing it to get stuck.
 Today's high-end extruders deal with this very well, but it's still best to avoid.

-• Hanging areas.
+- Hanging areas.

-• Bridges.
+A 3D printer deposits material on top of a previously printed base or layer.
+But you can't deposit material in the air, you need something solid. - Bridges.
 That are suspended areas, but that have at least two supports, the printer will print this area as threads supported at both ends.
 If this area is small it can give very good results, but as it gets bigger it can cause more and more problems.

-• Supports, as we have already mentioned, better to avoid them.
+- Supports, as we have already mentioned, better to avoid them.

-• Holes and very small details.
+- Holes and very small details.

 Let's take manual writing as a reference, with a marker we can easily make large letters, but when making small letters it is easy for us to have difficulties, since the thickness of the tip becomes greater than the size of the detail that we want to do, the same happens with the 3D print.
 If we want to do a detail, it is best to have a size several times the diameter of the nozzle that we plan to use, at least twice.
 If the nozzle is 0.4mm, it is not advisable to design parts with details less than 0.8mm.

-When preparing the part for 3D printing and generating our gcode, we have to take into account all these issues, one difficulty will be surmountable, two too, but it is advisable to minimize the difficulties in order to achieve successful manufacturing.
+When preparing the part for 3D printing and generating our gcode, we have to take into account all these issues, one difficulty will be surmountable, two too, but it is advisable to minimize the difficulties in order to achieve successful manufacturing. - Scale the production

 If we have taken all of the above into account, scaling production will be easy and profitable, our machines will require little maintenance and we will have a very low percentage of failed prints and rejected parts.
 In addition, the time we dedicate to the production of parts will be highly optimized, we will need very few personnel to produce a large number of parts.